MSDA-LifeCycleAgents/brokeragent/docs/configuration.md

 properly or not function at all when not configured through the properties file.

 ## Quickstart
-To configure the framework, create a config.properties file in the root directory of your project.
-If no config.properties is found on startup, a default configuration will be used.
+To configure the framework, create a config.properties file in the root of the resources directory of your project.
+If no config.properties is found, the application will look for a configuration in {user.home}/.config/MLAF/config.properties.
+When that file also doesnt exist a default configration will be used and placed in that location.
 Note that properties are validated in runtime, so properties of unused agents don't need to be configured or even exist.
 For example: if you're not making use of SlackAgent, the property ```slack.webhook_url``` will never be called.
 An example of config.properties is shown in the section below, so from here on out just mix and match the properties needed for your framework implementation.